-- Signs of infection such as muscle aches, fever, shivering, headache, anorexia.
+- Signs of infection include muscle aches, fever, shivering, headache, anorexia.

-- Signs of bowel perforation after colonoscopy such as extreme abdominal pain, tender abdomen, blood in stool, and vomiting.
+- Signs of bowel perforation after colonoscopy include extreme abdominal pain, tender abdomen, blood in stool, and vomiting.

-- Symptoms of dehydration as extreme thirst, dry tongue and mouth, and peeing too little.
+- Symptoms of dehydration include extreme thirst, dry tongue and mouth, and too little peeing.